I work for David Lynch.

 Let me describe my work week to you.

 I come in and sit down to work.
 No one else is in my department except my co-worker James.
-We begin to gab, probably about how movies have gone downhill in the past ten years (a common topic), when a chair rolls across the floor.
+We begin to gab, probably about movies, when a chair rolls across the floor.

 On its own.

 Now, this wasn’t an Amityville Horror roll.
 The chair didn’t scoot fifteen feet and crash into the wall.
 It just rolled a few inches.
 Weird, sure, but on its own it means little.
 I’m convinced we had a small earthquake (live in California long enough and earthquakes become like tiny breezes; you stop noticing them).
 James thinks we have rats.
 Either way, it’s explained away.

 We joke about ghosts moving the chair when Rudy walks in.
 Rudy is from Indonesia and no one knows what his schedule is.
 Some days he comes in at 11am, other days he doesn’t arrive until 7pm.
 Our department head doesn’t know his schedule.
 Hell, I don’t think Rudy knows his schedule.